project-gemmi/gemmi/docs/hkl.rst

 Mott-Bethe formula
 ~~~~~~~~~~~~~~~~~~

+(It's a niche topic that most of the readers should skip.)

 To calculate *f*\ :sub:`e` according to the Mott-Bethe formula
 we first employ addends to calculate *f*\ :sub:`x`\ --\ *Z*: